Bali Right Now

 Drinking tap water

-SERIOUS CONSEQUENCETap water in Bali is not considered safe to drink and regularly causes stomach infections known as Bali Belly.
-Smaller cafes and beach bars can also use questionable ice or rinse produce in unsafe water.
+SERIOUS CONSEQUENCETap water in Bali is not safe to drink and commonly causes stomach infections known as Bali Belly.
+Smaller cafes and beach bars sometimes use questionable ice or rinse produce in unsafe water.

 Fix: Use sealed bottled water or trusted refill stations.
 If your stomach is sensitive, avoid ice outside reputable restaurants.